droglenc/NCMTH207/modules/Anova-2Way/HW2.md

 ## ANOVA Table
 <img src="../zimgs/cattails.jpg" alt="Cattails" class="img-right">

 A study was conducted to determine if the mean density of non-native cattail plants differed between two years, two habitats ("near" and "far" from a road), or the interaction between year and habitat.
-The researchers collected informaton at 25 sampling sites within each year and habitat combination.
+The researchers collected information at 25 sampling sites within each year and habitat combination.
 The summarized density of cattails in each year and habitat are shown below.

 <pre>
 Response  Year  Habitat       n       Mean     Median      StDev Density   2015    far        25      75.45      75.15      14.76
                   near       25      74.46      74.48      13.25
           2016    far        25      83.98      79.97      13.59
                   near       25      80.70      79.15      14.20
 </pre>